 On this trip you will see the Royal Palace at Bang Pa-In, also called the Summer Palace, as well as the ancient city of Ayutthaya and its ruins, once the capital of Thailand and one of the most prosperous cities in the world.

 History of Ayutthaya

-The city had grown rich thanks to it being the worlds trading capitol.
+The city had grown rich thanks to it being the worlds trading capital.
 Traders from all over the world such as India, China and European countries like Portugal and France came to Ayutthaya and were impressed by its palaces and grandeur.
 All of this came to an end with the Burmese invasion of 1767 when most of the city was destroyed.

 Today, Ayutthaya is a UNESCO World Heritage Site.
 You will visit three of Ayutthaya’s grandest sites.
 First is the Wat Phra Si Sanphet, the largest temple of Ayutthaya which once contained a 16 meters high standing Buddha image covered with gold.
 During the Burmese invasion the gold was taken by the Burmese army.

 The Viharn Phra Mongkol Bopit is a large building that holds one of the largest bronze Buddha images in Thailand.
 The original building from the early 17th century was damaged in the late 18th century, this building was build in the 20th century.

 Wat Chaiwatthanaram is a must see that was build around 1630 in an architectural style that resembles the Angkor Wat in Cambodia.
 It is believed that this monastery was build around 1630 by King Prasatthong to make merit for his mother.